 If you use store-bought broth, watch out for “regular” vegetable broth – it’s loaded with salt.
-If you can’t find low-sodium chicken broth, use water.
+If you can’t find low-sodium vegetable broth, use water.

 But, please, try homemade vegetable broth.
 If you have an Instant Pot, you will love it.